Ink Business Preferred approval tips

-When you apply for a credit card you’ll instantly get a message from the bank, telling you the application is either approved, declined, or pending.
-Here’s what you should do if you aren’t immediately approved!
+When you apply for a credit card you’ll instantly get a message from the bank, telling you the application is either approved, declined or pending.
+Here’s what you should do if you aren’t immediately approved.

-Wait for a Response From Chase
+Wait for a response

-Chase’s automated system may still approve you.
+Wait for the automated system to give you an answer.
+Do not call Chase right away, that way you have more chances at being approved.
+Chase’s automated system may still approve you even if your application initially went into “pending” status.
 If it doesn’t, then you should call Chase and speak to a representative to plead your case.

-2. Call Chase Reconsideration
+Call Chase reconsideration

+If the automated system denies you, it’s time to call Chase.
 You can reach Chase small business card reconsideration at 800-453-9719.
 A few tips to remember when calling the reconsideration line:

 - Be friendly.
 Customer service representatives put up with a lot.
 They’ll appreciate kindness.

-- Ask if you can move some credit from another card to the Chase Ink Preferred, so Chase doesn’t have to lend you more credit.
+- Ask if you can move some credit from another card to the Chase Ink Business Preferred, so Chase doesn’t have to lend you more credit.

-If you want the best odds of being approved for the Chase Ink Preferred, make sure you:
+If you want the best odds of being approved for the Chase Ink Business Preferred, make sure you:

-- Have a credit score above 700
+- Have a credit score above 700, but preferably 740+

 - Operate a for-profit venture, like consulting or selling items on eBay